 The -minisblack and -miniswhite options force the output image to have a "minimum is black" or "minimum is white" photometric, respectively.
 If you don't specify either, pamtotiff uses minimum is black except when using Group 3 or Group 4 compression, in which case pamtotiff follows CCITT fax standards and uses "minimum is white."
 This usually results in better compression and is generally preferred for bilevel coding.

-Before February 2001, pamtotiff always produced "minimum is black," due to a bug.
+Before February 2001, pamtotiff always produced "minimum is black," because of a bug.
 In either case, pamtotiff sets the photometric interpretation tag in the TIFF output according to which photometric is actually used.

 The -indexbits option is meaningful only for a colormapped (paletted) image.
 In this kind of image, the raster contains values which are indexes into a table of colors, with the indexes normally taking less space that the color description in the table. pamtotiff can generate indexes of 1, 2, 4, or 8 bits.
 By default, it will use 8, because many programs that interpret TIFF images can't handle any other width.